nest/nestml/doc/syntax.md

-NESTML has a concise syntax that avoids clutter in the form of semicolons, curly braces or tags as known from other programming or description languages.
+NESTML has a concise syntax that avoids clutter in the form of semicolons, curly braces or tags as known from other programming or z languages.
 Instead it concentrates on the domain concepts needed to efficiently write down neuron models and their equations.

 NESTML files are expected to have the filename extension